Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Introduction

-where $C$ is a normalising constant that does not depend on $\bbeta$.
-In \eqref{eq:prior}, $\bbeta_{P}$ is the mode of the DY prior, and $\alpha$ controls the variability of the prior distribution.
-The reader is referred to \citet{diaconis+ylvisaker:1979} for further details on the hyperparameters and a discussion of the prior from a Bayesian viewpoint.
+where $C$ is a normalising constant that does not depend on $\bbeta$, $\bbeta_{P} \in \Re^p$ is the mode of the DY prior, and $\alpha \in (0, 1]$ controls the variability of the prior distribution. \citet{diaconis+ylvisaker:1979} provide further details and discussion from a Bayesian viewpoint.

-Aside from guaranteed existence, the maximum Jeffreys’ prior penalized likelihood (MJPL) estimator is equivariant under linear transformations of the parameters, and the maximum Diaconis-Ylvisaker prior penalized likelihood (MDYPL) estimator --- the maximiser of \eqref{eq:posterior}, inherits all equivariance properties the ML estimator has \citep[see][for details]{zehna:1966}.
-In the classical fixed-$p$ setting, the asymptotic properties of MJPL and MDYPL estimators are also well understood.
-Under mild regularity conditions, the MJPL estimator has bias that decreases faster with the amount of information about the model parameters than the bias of the ML estimator, and both the MJPL and MDYPL estimators preserve the asymptotic normality and Cram\'{e}r-Rao efficiency that is typically expected of the ML estimator. \citet{kosmidis+firth:2021} and \citet{rigon+aliverti:2023} provide details for the Jeffreys' and DY prior, respectively.
+In the classical fixed-$p$ setting, the asymptotic properties of the maximum Jeffreys’ prior penalized likelihood (MJPL) and maximum Diaconis-Ylvisaker prior penalized likelihood (MDYPL) estimators are well understood.
+Under mild regularity conditions, the bias of the MJPL estimator decreases faster with the amount of information about the model parameters than the bias of the ML estimator, and both the MJPL and MDYPL estimators preserve the asymptotic normality and Cram\'{e}r-Rao efficiency that is typically expected of the ML estimator.
+Furthermore, the MJPL estimator is equivariant only under linear transformations of the parameters, while the MDYPL estimator, inherits all equivariance properties the ML estimator has \citep[see][for details]{zehna:1966}. \citet{kosmidis+firth:2021} and \citet{rigon+aliverti:2023} provide details about MJPL and MDYPL, respectively.